GustavoKoglin/GustavoKoglin/README.md

 ### Something about me:

 * I love to learn new things, have new experiences, be in continuous professional and personal growth, to know new people, the global diversity and culture.
 * I like to play piano, even though I don't play like I would.
-I love to travel, go to parks, theater, listen to music, watch tv series and movies, drink a lot of tea or coffee.
+I love to travel, go to parks, theater, listen to music, watch tv series and movies, drink a lot of tea or coffe.

 <br/>